 In fact, the heat map data confirms it:

 So, you have a layout of how your copy will look; it’s now time to hook potential readers with a killer, magnetic headline.

-Magnetic headlines should compel potential readers to want to read your article.
-Some elements of powerful and magnetic headlines include:
+Magnetic headlines and meta descriptions should compel potential readers to want to read your article.
+Some elements of a powerful and magnetic headline or meta description include:

 Now that you’ve chosen a primary keyword and what stage of the funnel it maps to, you’ll want to consider the subtopics you’ll want to cover in your piece.
 It’s not a bad idea to check out the competition to get inspiration (not duplicate, of course) for ideas.
 Look at your competitor’s high-ranking pages and the headings on their pages and note common topics.
-This is also a time to check out in your SEO tool what keywords your competitors are ranking for so you can strategize about how to out-optimize them.
+This is also a time to check out in your SEO tool what keywords and search engine rankings your competitors are holding for so you can strategize about how to out-optimize them.

 The sub headline (which, for you SEO junkies, are usually surrounded in an H2 tag), usually comes after the main headline and before every major section of the copy.
 Each sub headline should contain LSI (related) keywords.
 For a list of LSI terms, use the Google Keyword Tool for keyword research and it’ll suggest a whole slew of related terms.

 You can also get ideas from the People Also Ask boxes to see common questions people are searching for the answers to.
 You want evergreen content—content with topics that will always be relevant and compelling and don’t have an expiration date.

 The sub headline should also summarize important points of the copy (remember the scanners?).